Welcome to the

 7. Roscoe Got the Rabbit (Dennis Robert Fetchet)

 Annie: This fiddle tune was written concerning a gentleman, a VW, and a gig.
 We hope you enjoy this tune as much as we enjoyed recording it!
-If you're curious about the rest of the story, please visit Annie’s or the band’s web sites (or come to a show) where all will be revealed.
+If you're curious about the rest of the story, see elsewhere on this site (or come to a show), where all will be revealed.

 8. 25 Chickens (Kathy Kallick)